QTC-UMD/rydiqule/JOSS_Paper/JOSS_Paper.md

 # Related Packages and Work

-RydIQule, especially in its v2 realease, is designed to capture the functionality of the Atomic Density Matrix (ADM) package written in Mathematica.
+RydIQule, especially in its v2 realease, is designed to capture the functionality of the Atomic Density Matrix (ADM) package [@rochester_atomicdensitymatrix_nodate] written in Mathematica.
 While very capable, and used by many labs as a modelling aid, it suffers from a couple of limitations.
 Firstly, it is built on a proprietary platform requiring a paid license.
 Second, since mathematica is a completely interpreted language, it lacks the speed that complied libraries like numpy enable, especially when exploring a large parameter space.

-Calculation of physical properties of real atoms is handled by the ARC Rydberg package [@sibalic_arc_2017].
+Calculation of physical properties of real atoms is handled by the ARC Rydberg package [@sibalic_arc_2017, @robertson_arc_2021].
 Once calculated, RydIQule populates these values where appropriate onto its own graph model.

-Additionally, RydIQule version 1 has been used as a modelling aid in several recent publications (add)
+Additionally, RydIQule version 1 has been used as a modelling aid in several recent publications [@santamaria-botello_comparison_2022, @elgee_satellite_2023, @richardson_study_2023, @backes_performance_2024, @su_two-photon_2024, @gokhale_deep_2024]

 # Acknowledgements